Shivam-9992/to-do-web/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork this repo and submit a pull request.
+To contribute:

++ Fork the repository

++ Clone your fork: git clone https://github.com/Shivam-9992/to-do-web.git

++ Create a new branch: git checkout -b feature/your-feature-name

++ Commit your changes: git commit -m "Describe your changes"

++ Push to your fork: git push origin feature/your-feature-name

++ Open a Pull Request
 ---

 ## 📄 License